CandaceDowning/Lit-Pic/README.md

 ### GO PLAY!

-You can try out the current version <a href='https://candacedowning.github.io/Lit-Pic/'>HERE</a>
+You can try out the current version <a href='https://candacedowning.github.io/Lit-Pic/' target='_blank' rel='noreferrer noopener'>HERE</a>